 To assist in staffing pandemic measures, nurses may be redeployed by their employers to areas in which they do not regularly practice or to newly created units such as COVID-19 vaccination centres.
 There are legitimate expectations of all nurses, which are to adhere to the standards of their profession, act ethically, and to practice reasonably in the circumstances to avoid foreseeable harm.
 When redeployed, nurses can use their core competencies, such as critical thinking and professional judgment, as they practice in an unfamiliar venue.
 Awareness of relevant nursing standards and employer policies and procedures will be key, as well as any needs for on-the-job training.4

 The pandemic has motivated all levels of government to take extraordinary measures.
-For instance, the Ontario government has issued a temporary order5 that permits health care professionals that have a licence, registration or certificate from another province or territory to come work in Ontario health institutions pursuant to the authority granted in their home province or territory.
-Nurses subject to this temporary order could practice without obtaining licensure in Ontario, and ”are authorized to engage outside of their regular scope of practice provided that doing so is necessary in order for the health care professional to respond to, prevent, or alleviate the effects of the COVID-19 outbreak”.6
+For instance, the Ontario government had issued a temporary order, now revoked, that permits health care professionals that have a licence, registration or certificate from another province or territory to come work in Ontario health institutions pursuant to the authority granted in their home province or territory.5 Nurses subject to this temporary order could practice without obtaining licensure in Ontario, and were “authorized to engage outside of their regular scope of practice provided that doing so is necessary in order for the health care professional to respond to, prevent, or alleviate the effects of the COVID-19 outbreak”.6

 Mature Minor Consent